mmdHussain/PoochplaySDK/README.md

 ```

-## How to Use this module after seting up all gradle.
+## How to Use this module.

-First we need to Initialize SDK into ViewCOntroller , And for getting call back of every method, We need to implement **Protocol**
+First we need to Initialize SDK into ViewController and for getting call back of every method, We need to implement **Protocols**

     let pooch = Poochplay()